Overview

 Etymology

-The word ‘Affectionate’ comes from the Latin affectus, meaning “a state of mind, emotion, or feeling.”
-It entered English in the late Middle Ages, maintaining its sense of showing love, warmth, or care toward others.
+The word ‘Affectionate’ comes from the Latin affectus, meaning” a state of mind, emotion, or feeling.”
+It entered English in the late Middle Ages, carrying forward the sense of emotional inclination and warmth.
+Over time, it developed into the common modern meaning of showing care and fondness through behavior.

 Example Sentences

-• He was affectionate toward his grandparents, always checking on them.
+- He was affectionate toward his grandparents, always checking on them and sharing updates.

-• The teacher was affectionate with students, making them feel valued.
+- The teacher was affectionate with students, using calm encouragement to help them feel safe.

-• They exchanged affectionate messages throughout the day.
+- They exchanged affectionate messages throughout the day, even when they were busy.

-• The kitten’s affectionate behavior made everyone smile.
+- The kitten’s affectionate behavior made everyone smile during the visit.

 Affectionate Synonyms